-Paul Ryan & Family: 5 Fast Facts You Need to Know
+Paul Ryan’s Family: 5 Fast Facts You Need to Know

-Speaker of the House Paul Ryan is thinking of stepping down after the 2018 midterm elections, Politico reported on Thursday.
-Here’s five things to know about Ryan, his career and his family:
+Speaker of the House Paul Ryan will be stepping down after the 2018 midterm elections.
+According to the New York Times, Ryan will not be seeking re-election in November.

-As first reported in Politico, Ryan told his “closest confidants” that his current term as Speaker of the House will be his last, and that “In recent interviews with three dozen people who know the speaker—fellow lawmakers, congressional and administration aides, conservative intellectuals and Republican lobbyists—not a single person believed Ryan will stay in Congress past 2018.”
+According to a December 2017 report by Politico, Ryan told his “closest confidants” that his current term as Speaker of the House will be his last, and that “in recent interviews with three dozen people who know the speaker—fellow lawmakers, congressional and administration aides, conservative intellectuals and Republican lobbyists—not a single person believed Ryan will stay in Congress past 2018.”

-That said: The Hill noted that such speculations have been flying for months, and Ryan denies them all.
+That said, The Hill noted that such speculations have been flying for months, and that Ryan has denied them all.

-2. He Said Blake Farenthold Made the Right Decision to Leave Congress

-When Texas Republican Blake Farenthold said he would not run for re-election (after years-old allegations of sexual misconduct resurfaced) Paul Ryan said Farenthold made the “right decision.”

-Regarding not Farenthold in particular, but sexual-harassment allegations in general, Ryan said last month that “We are having a watershed moment in this country.
-I think this is a defining moment in this country.
-And I think it needs to be a defining moment in this country….
-I think we’re all horrified at these stories we’ve been seeing unfold in the last few weeks.
-I think we’re all realizing that sexual harassment in America is absolutely pervasive and it’s got to go and we need to end it.
-And nowhere more is this important to set a standard and an example than elected officials.
-We should be held to a high standard.”

-So far Ryan’s opposition to sexual harassment appears to be genuinely non-partisan, criticizing Democrats as well as those from his own party.
-He also said the allegation of misconduct levied against Alabama Republican Roy Moore were “very, very credible.”
+Ryan and his wife, Janna, have three children together.
+Ryan’s mom, Elizabeth “Betty” Douglas, has been credited with helping her son choose a career in politics.
+His dad, Paul Murray Ryan, passed away in 1986.

-3. His Wife Janna was a Lobbyist and Tax Attorney
+1. His Wife Janna Was a Lobbyist & a Tax Attorney

 Paul Ryan’s wife is the former Janna Little.
 She has a law degree from George Washington University.
-After graduation but before meeting and marrying her current husband, she worked as a tax attorney, and later as a lobbyist for PriceWaterhouseCooper and Williams & Johnson.
+After graduation, but before meeting and marrying her current husband, she worked as a tax attorney, and later as a lobbyist for PriceWaterhouseCooper and Williams & Johnson.

-Today, however she is a stay-at-home mother.
+These days, Janna is a stay-at-home mom.
 She met Paul (who is a year younger than she is) at her 30th birthday party.
-The couple married the following year, in 2000.
+The couple married the following year.

-When her mother died in 2010, she inherited a trust fund worth somewhere between $1 million and $5 million.
+When her mother died in 2010, Janna inherited a trust fund worth somewhere between $1 million and $5 million.
 As the Los Angeles Times reported in 2012, that trust fund comprises the bulk of the Ryan family’s assets, which that year were reported to be in the range of $2 million to $7.7 million.

-Since Janna Little supported some Democratic causes before her marriage, overly partisan hardcore Republicans are wont to blame her anytime Paul Ryan casts a vote they don’t like.
+Currently, Ryan’s net worth is estimated at $7.8 million, according to CelebrityNetWorth.

-4. He and his Wife Two Sons and a Daughter
+2. He Has 2 Sons & a Daughter

-Paul and Janna Ryan have three kids.
-Their daughter Liza is the oldest child; son Samuel is the youngest and Charles is their middle child.
-As of March, their ages were 15, 14 and 12, respectively.
+Paul and Janna Ryan have three children together.
+Their daughter, Liza, is 16, son Charles is 15, and their son, Samuel, is 13.
+The family has a home in Wisconsin, where Ryan travels to spend time with them on the weekends.

+Samuel is particularly close to his dad and some might say that he has a future in politics.
+Samuel joined Ryan on the campaign trail and in June 2016, he even sat in on a national security event.

 In May 2016, Breitbart reported that Ryan’s three kids attend a Catholic school attached to the parish where Ryan himself once served as altar boy.